-All non-current borrowings are wholly repayable after five years.
-The debentures are secured by a first floating charge over all of the assets of the Company and bear interest of 5% per annum paid in yearly instalments.
+The debentures are secured by a first floating charge over all of the assets of the Company and bear interest of 5.5% per annum paid in yearly instalments.
 The debentures expire on 31 December 2025 and are due for repayment on this date.

-The introduction to finance costs were incurred upon the placing of the bonds and were paid to a related party.
-These amounts are being amortised on a straight line basis over the 10 year life of the bonds, the above balance represents the remaining unamortised amount.
+The Introduction to Finance costs were incurred upon the placing of bonds and was paid to a related party as detailed in note 21 to the accounts.
+These amounts are being amortised on a straight line basis over the 10 year life of the bonds.
+The above balance represents the remaining unamortised amount.